Blackpink: Philanthropy

-Awards and achievements
+Accolades and achievements

-Blackpink's accolades include thirteen Circle Chart Music Awards, seven Golden Disc Awards, eleven MAMA Awards, five Melon Music Awards, two MTV Video Music Awards, one MTV Europe Music Award, three People's Choice Awards, three Seoul Music Awards, one Teen Choice Award, and ten Guinness World Records.
-They are the first Korean girl group to win an MTV Video Music Award and the first to receive nominations at the Billboard Music Awards and the Brit Awards.
+Blackpink's accolades include fourteen Circle Chart Music Awards, seven Golden Disc Awards, eleven MAMA Awards, five Melon Music Awards, five MTV Video Music Awards, three People's Choice Awards, four Seoul Music Awards, a Billboard Music Award, a MTV Europe Music Award, and a Teen Choice Award.
+They are the first Korean girl group to win an MTV Video Music Award and the first to receive a nomination at the Brit Awards.
+Blackpink has earned 40 billion official on-demand global streams as of 2024, according to Luminate.
+They sold over 20 million records worldwide as of 2023, making them one of the best-selling girl groups of all time.

-Their music video for "Ddu-Du Ddu-Du" became the most-watched music video by a South Korean group in January 2019 and became the first K-pop group music video to surpass one billion views in November 2019 and two billion views in January 2023.
 Following the release of "How You Like That" and its music video on June 26, 2020, Blackpink broke five Guinness World Records, including those for the most-viewed YouTube video in the first 24 hours of release (with 86.3 million views) and the most viewers for a video premiere on YouTube (reaching 1.66 million peak concurrent viewers for the live premiere).
+In 2021, Blackpink was awarded the Guinness World Record for the most-subscribed band on YouTube, with 60.3 million subscribers; they extended their record with 93.8 million subscribers in 2024, at which point they were recognized as the most subscribed music act overall on YouTube.

-In 2021, Blackpink was awarded the Guinness World Record for the most-subscribed band on YouTube, with over 60 million subscribers.
-In 2022, Blackpink was awarded three further Guinness World Records, the first for being the inaugural winner of the Best Metaverse Performance category at the MTV Video Music Awards, and the latter two for being the first K-pop girl group to top the UK and US album charts respectively with their second studio album Born Pink.
-In 2023, Blackpink was awarded the Guinness World Record for the most-streamed female group on Spotify, with over 8.8 billion streams on the platform.

-Blackpink were recognized as one of the ten "2020 Visionary" figures, selected by CJ E&M, who inspired the global public with their pioneering work for Korean pop culture in 2020.
-In 2022, Time named Blackpink the Entertainer of the Year for their global superstardom and their impact both as a group and individually in the music, fashion, and acting industries.
+In the June 2022 issue of Rolling Stone, Blackpink became the third girl group in history to be featured on the cover of the magazine, after Destiny's Child and the Spice Girls.
+In August of that year, Blackpink was awarded three further Guinness World Records, the first for being the inaugural winner of the Best Metaverse Performance category at the MTV Video Music Awards, and the latter two for being the first K-pop girl group to top the UK and US album charts, respectively, with their second studio album, Born Pink.
+Time named Blackpink the Entertainer of the Year for 2022, in recognition of their impact both as a group and individually in the music, fashion, and acting industries.

+In 2023, Blackpink was awarded the Guinness World Record for the most-streamed female group on Spotify, with 8.88 billion streams on the platform, and extended their record with 13.09 billion streams in 2024.
+They were also awarded the Guinness World Record for the most viewed music channel on YouTube for a group, with 30.15 billion views.
+In November 2023, King Charles III invested the members of Blackpink as honorary Members of the Order of the British Empire (MBE) in recognition of their role as COP26 advocates.
+They were awarded the medals during a special investiture at Buckingham Palace which was also attended by President Yoon Suk Yeol.

 Members

+Credits are adapted from MTV News.